YbwElysia/YbwElysia.github.io/_pages/about.md

 You can find my CV here: [Yin bowen's Curriculum Vitae](../assets/resume.pdf).

-If you are instrested in SDNU_ACMlab, welcome to visit this link：[SDNU-ACM Lab](http://152.136.175.166/)
+If you are instrested in SDNU-ACM Lab, welcome to visit this link：[SDNU-ACM Lab](http://152.136.175.166/)

 NEWS
 ------